IR

 Business Strategies

-• Differentiate entire cities by promoting the creation of mixed-use neighborhoods
+• Differentiate entire cities by promoting the creation of mixed-use neighborhoods.

-• Strengthen solution proposals and service menus tailored to tenant companies; provide optimal workstyles for each customer by increasing workplace options
+• Strengthen solution proposals and service menus tailored to tenant companies; provide optimal workstyles for each customer by increasing workplace options.

-Retail
+Retail Facilities

 • Market Environment